brian-watkins/spheres/packages/display/README.md

 #### attribute

-Create an arbitrary attribute by providing a name and value to the `attribute` function.
+Create an arbitrary attribute by providing a name and string or `Stateful<string>` value to the `attribute` function.

 ```
 htmlView().div({ config } => {